informationgrid/ingrid-portal-ng/user/plugins/ingrid-detail/README.md

-# In Grid Detail Plugin
+# InGrid Detail Plugin

 **This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

-The **In Grid Detail** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
+The **InGrid Detail** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
 Display InGrid hits on detail

 ## Installation

-Installing the In Grid Detail plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.
+Installing the InGrid Detail plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.

 ### GPM Installation (Preferred)